zoravur/zoravur.github.io/content/functional-and-nonfunctional-requirements.md

     - Number of users
     - Expected growth in users in 3 months, 6 months, a year, etc.
     - Throughput
+    - Read vs Write heaviness (how many users read a post for each time it is written?
+10:1?
+50:1?)
 - Observability
     - How easy it is to tell what is going on (or going wrong) with your application
 - Reliability